Henrietta Lacks: Recognition

 In 2020, Lacks was inducted into the National Women's Hall of Fame.

 In 2021, the Henrietta Lacks Enhancing Cancer Research Act of 2019 became law; it states the Government Accountability Office must complete a study about barriers to participation that exist in cancer clinical trials that are federally funded for populations that have been underrepresented in such trials.

 In October 2021, the University of Bristol unveiled a statue of Lacks at Royal Fort House in the city.
 The sculpture was created by Helen Wilson-Roe and was the first statue of a black woman made by a black woman for a public space in the United Kingdom.

 On October 13, 2021, the World Health Organization (WHO) presented the Director General Award to Lawrence Lacks, the son of Henrietta Lacks, in recognition of her unknowing contribution to science and medicine.
 Soumya Swaminathan, chief scientist at the WHO, said: "I cannot think of any other single cell line or lab reagent that's been used to this extent and has resulted in so many advances."

 On March 15, 2022, United States Rep. Kwesi Mfume (D-Md) filed legislation to posthumously award the Congressional Gold Medal to Henrietta Lacks for her distinguished contributions to science.
 The award is one of the most prestigious civilian honors given by the United States government.

-On December 19, 2022, it was announced that a bronze statue honoring Henrietta Lacks would be erected in Roanoke, Virginia's Henrietta Lacks Plaza, previously named Lee Plaza after Confederate Gen. Robert E. Lee.
-A statue of Lee was removed from the site in the wake of the protests following the murder of George Floyd.
+On December 19, 2022, it was announced that a bronze statue honoring Henrietta Lacks would be erected in Roanoke, Virginia's Henrietta Lacks Plaza, previously named Lee Plaza after Confederate General Robert E. Lee.
+A statue of Lee was removed from the site in the wake of the protests following the murder of George Floyd in 2020.
 The Lacks statue was unveiled on October 4, 2023.

 On June 13, 2023, Loudoun County Public Schools Board members approved naming a new school Henrietta Lacks Elementary School in Aldie, Virginia.
 The school serves more than 800 students from preschool through 2nd grade and opened in August 2024.